 Why it matters?

-Access to international markets plays an important role in the economic development of a country.
-And while tariffs are still among the most widely used policy instruments to promote or restrict trade, their relative importance has declined (1).
-Other factors, namely trade-related transaction costs have taken precedence.
-Logistics and freight expenses, customs administrative fees, and border costs have become more noticeable for small traders.
-While the significance of small and medium sized enterprises (SMEs) in the overall economy has been recognized, SMEs have been largely absent from trade debates until recently.
-The World Trade Report 2016 focused on levelling the trading field for SMEs and concluded that along with fixed entry costs, cumbersome border procedures and standards are the major hurdles for SMEs (2).
-Given that SMEs account for the majority of firms and for the vast majority of jobs, it is important to encourage government policies aimed at facilitating the participation of SMEs in trade.
+Access to international markets plays an important role in an economy’s development.
+While tariffs are still among the policy instruments most widely-used to promote or restrict trade, their relative importance has declined.(1) Other factors, namely trade-related transaction costs, have taken precedence.
+Logistics and freight expenses, customs administrative fees and border costs have become more important for small traders.
+While the significance of small and medium-size enterprises (SMEs) in the overall economy is widely recognized, until recently SMEs were largely absent from trade debates.
+The World Trade Report 2016 focused on leveling the trading field for SMEs and concluded that, along with fixed entry costs, cumbersome border procedures and standards are major hurdles for SMEs.(2) Given that SMEs account for the majority of firms and the vast majority of employment worldwide, encouraging government policies aimed at facilitating the participation of SMEs in trade is essential.

 The restoration of more open trade following World War II involved major multilateral and preferential trade agreements aimed at lowering tariff and nontariff barriers to trade.
-For the first time economic relations and international trade were governed by a multilateral system of rules, including the General Agreement on Tariffs and Trade (GATT) and the Bretton Woods institutions.
-These trade agreements, combined with tremendous advances in transport and communications technology, have led to unprecedented rates of growth in international trade.
-Between 1996 and 2013, for example, global trade in goods grew at an annual growth rate of 7.6% on average (3).
-Greater international trade is strongly correlated with economic growth.
-A study using data from 118 countries over nearly 50 years (1950–98) found that those opening up their trade regimes experienced a boost in their average annual growth rates of about 1.5 percentage points (4).
+For the first time, economic relations and international trade were governed by a multilateral system of rules, including the General Agreement on Tariffs and Trade (GATT) and the Bretton Woods institutions.
+These trade agreements, combined with tremendous advances in transport and communications technology, led to unprecedented rates of growth in international trade.
+Between 1996 and 2013, for example, global trade in goods grew at an annual rate of 7.6% on average.(3) Greater international trade is strongly correlated with economic growth.
+A study using data from 118 economies over nearly 50 years (1950–98) found that those opening up their trade regimes experienced a boost in their average annual GDP growth rates of about 1.5 percentage points.(4)

-Evidence suggests that one important channel by which international trade leads to economic growth is through imports of technology and associated gains in productivity (4).
-A study of 16 OECD countries over 135 years revealed a robust relationship between total factor productivity and imports of knowledge (measured by imports of patent-based technology) (6).
-Indeed, the study found that 93% of the increase in total factor productivity over the past century in OECD countries was due solely to these technology imports.
+Evidence suggests that one important channel by which international trade leads to economic growth is through imports of technology and associated gains in productivity.(4) A study of 16 Organisation for Economic Co-operation and Development (OECD) economies over 135 years revealed a robust relationship between total factor productivity and imports of knowledge (measured by imports of patent-based technology).(6) Indeed, the study found that 93% of the increase in total factor productivity over the past century in OECD economies was due solely to these technology imports.
 These results suggest that international trade is a critical channel for the transmission of knowledge, which in turn improves capital intensity and economic growth.

 The relationship between trade and economic growth can also be observed at the firm level.
 Substantial evidence suggests that knowledge flows from international buyers and competitors help improve the performance of exporting firms.
-A review of 54 studies at the firm level in 34 countries reveals that firms that export are more productive than those that do not (though exporting does not necessarily improve productivity) (5).
-This is in large part because firms participating in international markets are exposed to more intense competition and must improve faster than firms that sell their products domestically.
+A review of 54 studies at the firm level in 34 economies reveals that firms that export are more productive than those that do not (though exporting does not necessarily improve productivity).(5) This is in large part because those firms that participate in international markets are exposed to more intense competition and must improve faster than firms that sell their products domestically.

-While access to international markets is important for all economies, developing economies are uniquely affected by trade policy.
-Because they are skewed toward labor-intensive activities, their growth depends on their ability to import capital-intensive products (7).
-Without access to international markets, developing economies must produce these goods themselves and at a higher cost, which pulls resources away from areas where they hold a comparative advantage.
+While access to international markets is important for all economies, developing economies are uniquely impacted by trade policy.
+Because they are skewed toward labor-intensive activities, their growth depends on their ability to import capital-intensive products.(7) Without access to international markets, developing economies must produce these goods themselves and at a higher cost, which pulls resources away from areas where they hold a comparative advantage.
 In addition, low income per capita limits domestic opportunities for economies of scale.
-A trade regime that permits low-cost producers to expand their output well beyond local demand can therefore boost business opportunities.
-Thus while international trade can benefit developed and developing economies alike, trade policy is clearly inseparable from development policy.
+A trade regime that permits low-cost producers to expand their output well beyond local demand can, therefore, boost business opportunities.
+Thus, while international trade can benefit developed and developing economies alike, trade policy is clearly inseparable from development policy.

-3. World Trade Organization.
+3. WTO (World Trade Organization).
 2015.
-“Trade and Tariffs: Trade grows as tariffs decline.”
+“Trade and Tariffs: Trade Grows as Tariffs Decline.”
 World Trade Organization, Geneva.

-9. OECD 2014.
+9. OECD (Organisation for Economic Co-operation and Development).
+2014.
 “The WTO Trade Facilitation Agreement – Potential Impact on Trade Costs.”
 OECD Publishing, Paris.

-10. Carballo, Jerónimo, et al. 2016.
-“The border labyrinth: Information technologies and trade in the presence of multiple agencies.”
+10. Carballo, Jerónimo, Alejandro Graciano, Georg Schaur and Christian Volpe Martincus.
+2016.
+“The Border Labyrinth: Information Technologies and Trade in the Presence of Multiple Agencies.”
 Inter-American Development Bank, Washington, DC.